TheMiningKing/website-nov-2017/blog/source/_posts/What-is-a-Cryptocurrency-Wallet.md

 It's not nice to look at, but this is your wallet.
 It's also your _encrypted private key_!
 This is one file you definitely want to back up and print out.

 _Note_: you might recognize your wallet's public _address_ in this file, but you won't see its associated private key (it's encrypted, remember). `geth` makes it purposefully difficult to see your unencrypted private key.
 This is a good thing, because all you need to import and send money with a wallet application is the _keyfile_ and the _passphrase_ you use to unlock it.
-You can also use geth on the commandline, but that topic may be better left for another day.
+You can also use `geth` to unlock your wallet on the commandline, but that topic may be better left for another day.

 Here your passphrase is just as vital as your private key.
 If you lose your passphrase, you cannot unlock your wallet.